NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/releases/weReleaseNotes.rst

 **Highlights**

 1. **New CFD-based event for wind load evaluation**:
   a.
-Modeling option for generic isolated rectangular buildings is added
+Modeling option for generic isolated rectangular buildings is added.
   b.
-Added advanced feature for boundary condition specification including inflow and ground roughness representation
+Added advanced feature for boundary condition specification including inflow and ground roughness representation.
   c.
 Supports automated monitoring of integrated and cladding loads on the study building.
   d.
-Supports different turbulence modeling options including Large-Eddy Simulation (LES), Reynolds-Averaged Navier-Stokes (RANS) and Detached-Eddy Simulation (DES)
+Supports different turbulence modeling options including Large-Eddy Simulation (LES), Reynolds-Averaged Navier-Stokes (RANS) and Detached-Eddy Simulation (DES).
   e.
-Updated solver selection (with PISO, SIMPLE ad PIMPLE algorithms) and addition of new controls for numerical setup
+Updated solver selection (with PISO, SIMPLE ad PIMPLE algorithms) and added new controls for numerical setup.
   f.
-Included support for different OpenFOAM distribution starting from v7 to v10.
+Included support for different OpenFOAM distribution starting from v7 up to v10.

 2. **Improved GUI design**